Wheaton College Conservatory of Music: Academics

 The Conservatory offers both the Bachelor of Music and Bachelor of Music Education degrees.
 Majors for the Bachelor of Music include composition, history/literature, pedagogy, performance (orchestral instruments, organ, piano, and voice), and elective studies in an outside field.
 The Bachelor of Music Education degree offers emphases in choral or instrumental music.

 The Conservatory seeks to train its students in four broad areas: composition, performance, teaching, and scholarship.
 All music degrees require a core of music theory, ear training, and music history.
 Performance studies are an integral part of the curriculum: all degrees require regular jury examinations on major instruments and participation in large ensembles.
 This broad approach reflects the liberal arts context of the whole of Wheaton College, of which the Conservatory is a constituent academic unit.

 The Conservatory also offers a Bachelor of Arts in Music program, which combines 40 hours of music classes with the liberal arts general education track.
 A music minor is also available.

-Administration and faculty
+Administration

 In 2008, Dr. Michael Wilder was appointed Wheaton's Dean of the Conservatory, Art, and Communication.
-Upon his arrival, the administrative structure of the Conservatory was reorganized to reflect its duality as both a department of the College and a professional school.
+Upon his arrival, the administrative structure of the Conservatory was reorganized to reflect its duality as both a department of the college and a professional school.
 Reporting to the dean, in addition to the chairs of the Art Department and Communication Department, are a tier of directors managing the Conservatory's programs.